evansmjg/test2/example file.md

 this is how to create a file.

-this will crreat a merge conflict.
+i dont want a conflict.